 Do you believe in empowering children through arts in education?
 Are you organized, highly motivated, and passionate about the role of the arts in a well-rounded education?
 If so, Arts for Learning may be the right fit for you.

-- serve as a liaison between the artists and schools
+- serve as a liaison between Arts for Learning and its summer programs

 - report to the Senior Director of Programs

 This short-term position must not exceed 150 hours and must have availability between June 1 – July 31, 2019, Monday – Friday, 9:00 – 4 PM.

 Please send a copy of your resume with a cover letter to Ploi Pagdalian, Senior Director of Programs at firstname.lastname@example.org.
 Applications are due by Friday, May 24, 2019.